viamrobotics/docs/docs/manage/fleet/_index.md

 ## Remote control

-The **CONTROL** tab in the [Viam app](https://app.viam.com) allows you to visually test and remotely operate robot components and services.
+The **control** tab in the [Viam app](https://app.viam.com) allows you to visually test and remotely operate robot components and services.
 All communication to the robot uses [WebRTC](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection).
 If you use remote control in the [Viam app](https://app.viam.com) UI, all communication to the robot uses [WebRTC](https://pkg.go.dev/go.viam.com/utils@v0.0.3/rpc#hdr-Connection).